humberto-ortiz/pelican-test/content/pages/teaching/compilers2023.md

 ## Course Schedule

-Class will meet Tuesday and Thursday from 10:00 to 11:20 AM in NCL A-229.
+Class will meet Monday and Wednesday from 8:30 to 9:50 AM in NCL A-143.

-**NOTE: Due to the COVID-19 pandemic, clases have moved online until further notice.**

 The course will be taught in face to face mode, however given the emergency circumstances related to COVID-19, or other emergency situation that might